 - Carpal tunnel syndrome

 Early treatment of acromegaly can prevent these complications from developing or becoming worse.
-If untreated, acromegaly and its complications can lead to premature death.
+Untreated, acromegaly and its complications can lead to premature death.